Does It Matter What Types of Swimming Pool Algae You Have

 Use a pool brush to vigorously scrub any pool surfaces covered in algae, including the walls, floors, and steps.
 Apply a green algaecide according to the directions on the label.
 Let the water circulate for 24 hours, then brush the pool surfaces again.
 Vacuum or backwash to remove any remaining dead algae.

 You’ll always have algae in your pool, but a few things can kick off an algae bloom.
 You could have inadequate filtration for your pool’s size or low or inconsistent chlorine levels.
-Bad water circulation with dead spots or pool imbalance in your pool chemicals is also two big culprits.
+Bad water inadequate filtration or pool imbalance in your pool chemicals is also two big culprits.

 The treatment for Green-Yellow-Black Algae: